 - Dignity of risk.
 Allows individuals to take risks and learn new job roles.
 Stepping into the unknown is part and parcel of treating people with disability as dignified adults.

 - An entrepreneurial board.
 Still essential to have good financial skills on the board, but equally important is an understanding of the organisation’s purpose and core businesses, willing to grow, improve and change if needed.

 - The ability to know when to let go of an unprofitable business and start a new business when opportunities present.

 All sounds simple, right?
 No!, it’s hard work and is why purpose, mission, and vision are so important as it requires extra effort from boards, management, and staff

 A big challenge is finding a good business, bigger still is getting that business up and running.
 8 out of 10 new businesses fail within their first 18 months.
 It is another level again to find a business that will also offer opportunities for groups of people.

-This is from a guest lecture I gave at Flinders University in August 2017 – Disability and Community Inclusion, School of Health Sciences, Faculty of Medicine, Nursing and Health Sciences.
+Originating from a guest lecture given at Flinders University in August 2017 – Disability and Community Inclusion, School of Health Sciences, Faculty of Medicine, Nursing and Health Sciences.
 Developmental Education Students.